sarahfuchi/Data-Science/Prediction (Regression)/README.md

 - It shrinks the parameters.
 Therefore, it is used to prevent multicollinearity
 - It reduces the model complexity by coefficient shrinkage

+Here are the results for my Ridge Reegression model:

 ![ridge_regression.jpg](/images/house/house9.jpg)

 ## 4.4 Lasso Regression

+Same resource I highly benefited from above during the Ridge Regression part covers the [Lasso Regression](https://www.mygreatlearning.com/blog/understanding-of-lasso-regression/#lassoregression)

+As they state on the website: Lasso regression is a regularization technique.
+It is used over regression methods for a more accurate prediction.
+This model uses shrinkage.
+Shrinkage is where data values are shrunk towards a central point as the mean.
+The lasso procedure encourages simple, sparse models (i.e. models with fewer parameters).
+This particular type of regression is well-suited for models showing high levels of multicollinearity or when you want to automate certain parts of model selection, like variable selection/parameter elimination.

+Lasso Regression uses L1 regularization technique.
+It is used when we have more number of features because it automatically performs feature selection.

+Here are the results of the Lasso Regression model:

 ![lasso_regression.jpg](/images/house/house10.jpg)

 ## 4.5 Polynomial Regression

+[Polynomial Regression](https://www.analyticsvidhya.com/blog/2021/07/all-you-need-to-know-about-polynomial-regression/) is a form of Linear regression where only due to the non-linear relationship between dependent and independent variables we add some polynomial terms to linear regression to convert it into Polynomial regression.

+Suppose we have X as Independent data and Y as dependent data.
+Before feeding data to a mode in preprocessing stage we convert the input variables into polynomial terms using some degree.
+A simple linear regression can be extended by constructing polynomial features from the coefficients.

+Here are the results of the Polynomial Regression model:
 ![polynomial_regression.jpg](/images/house/house11.jpg)

 ## 4.6 Stochastic Gradient Descent